graemeleehickey/joineRML/cran-comments.md

 ## Other notes

-Addresses all NOTES from CRAN Package Check Results.
+* Addresses all NOTES from CRAN Package Check Results.
+* I have stopped several examples from running in order to avoid the NOTE on the Debian system.
+I cannot reproduce these, but am happy to wrap in `\dontrun{}` blocks.

 ## Test environments